 When adding a layer of access to a plan, you must choose between 'Hourly bookings' and 'Daily check-ins'.
 It is important to understand the distinction prior to creating your plans.

-'Hourly bookings' provide a set number of hours or a currency amount (e.g. $100) that can be applied towards booking spaces that you have set to be bookable by the hour.
+'Hourly bookings' provide a set number of hours or a currency amount (e.g. $100) that can be applied towards booking resources that you have set to be bookable by the hour.
 This is most commonly used for meeting and conference rooms.
 This can also be used if your organization has a desk booking policy by which hot desks are reserved by the hour.

 Hourly bookings access grants are consumed by the process of creating a booking in Optix.